demc5656/demc5656.github.io/README.md

 9/9 - CSS colors added for 9/7 reference page

-9/12 - Messed with bolding on the descriptions page
+9/14 - Messed with bolding on the descriptions page

+9/14 - Added a tab icon and titles on most pages

 # TODO (Week 2)